Steinbauer Project! Mike's BMW 633 CSi

 replaced the catalytic converter and the car ran very crappy (but it ran).
 My next thought was that the fuel

 injectors were dirty and I was right.
-I took them out and sent them to
+I took them out and sent them to Witch Hunter for evaluation and a

 good cleaning.